NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3HowDoesITWork.md

 ## {{page-title}}

 This section describes how the primary operations used in this application work.
-This diagram illustrates the workflow and interactions of a Referral request:
+The below diagram illustrates the workflow and interactions of a Referral request.
 <br>

 <img src="https://raw.githubusercontent.com/NHSDigital/booking-and-referral-media/master/src/images/WorkFlows/ReferraltoCASSimplified-1.0.0.svg" width="1100"></img></a>

-This details a referral into CAS generic workflow:

-This details a referral into a CAS from a 999 Ambulance Service Trust (AST) for consultation:
+This workflow details a referral into a CAS from a 999 Ambulance Service Trust (AST) for consultation:

 - Prior to referral the 999 AST will undertake a triage of the patient to determine the acuity of the case.
 This will typically be undertaken by a call handler on the Computer Aided Dispatch system (CAD) using an approved Clinical Decision Support System (CDSS) such as NHS Pathways or AMPDS.
 For cases with a non-ambulance disposition (CAT5), local business rules will be applied to determine if the case meets the requirement for referral to a CAS for consultation.
 - For cases requiring a referral to CAS, a suitable CAS is identified based on the patient’s clinical need and location.
 Service discovery will use local directories or UEC DOS to ascertain the ServiceID